SarahTallack/Sea_Ice_Power_Management/README.md

 The project files for this board can be found in "\PCB Design\Temperature Controller".

+### STM Nucleo-64 Code

+The code used for the temperature controller can be found in "\Temperature Control Code\TemperatureController".

+## Component Selection and Calculations
+Most calculations were done using the TemperatureSensorValues.mlx file.

 ## Assembly and Testing of boards

 ## Other components needed